asuprem/imag-s/Readme.md

 A Neo4J server must be running with the aggregate graph databases already imported <-- TODO ADD DETAILS -->

 ### Links
-All files for the databases folder can be found [here](https://drive.google.com/open?id=1KIjqP7h7p3vIczy7-yDS0UuvL54vIqYz)
+All files for the databases folder can be found [here](https://drive.google.com/open?id=1KIjqP7h7p3vIczy7-yDS0UuvL54vIqYz).

+You still need to download the Google news vectors, though.
+You can find that [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM)

 ## Execution
-We will describe both example and UI,
+We will describe both example and UI.

 ### Example
 `tester.py` performs a sample run of the Image Retriever.
 You may replace the query in the file with queries of your own from the `queries` folder.
 The file can also be modified to keep running queries.
 The first query of a session always takes the longest as the backend must setup a cache for graph search.